liferay/liferay-docs/develop/tutorials/articles/130-service-builder/03-business-logic-with-service-builder/03-invoking-services-from-service-builder-code.markdown

     @ServiceReference(type = com.liferay.asset.kernel.service.AssetEntryLocalService.class)
     protected com.liferay.asset.kernel.service.AssetEntryLocalService assetEntryLocalService;

 Great!
-You know how to set a Service Builder Spring Bean with references to any OSGi services and references to other Spring Beans in the Application Context.
+You now know how to add a reference to any OSGi service to a Service Builder Spring Bean.
+You also know how to add a reference to any other Spring Bean in the Application Context of your Service Builder Spring Bean.

 ## Related Topics [](id=related-topics)